puneetsl/shortcleaner/README.md

 shortcleaner
 ============

-Java library to clean short texts used in Twitter and SMS
+Java library to clean short texts used in Twitter and SMS<br>
 <b>Currently in active development, not even in alpha stage</b>
 ## Requirements ##
 * Java 1.7